WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   (region needs to differ)**.

 * S3 can be `accelerated`.
-There is something called **S3 Transfer Acceleration** where users upload to **edge locations** instead directly to the Bucket.
+There is something called **S3 Transfer Acceleration** where users upload to **edge locations** instead directly to the Bucket (your downloads will also be faster).
 Then that uploaded object is **transferred automatically to your bucket**.
+  One thing to keep in mind that you will not always see the speed increase.
+It is dependant on where you are making the request from.
+  Maybe there is no edge pop near you?

 - S3 is a **tiered** storage